 Well-written copy that conveys your company’s voice and expertise is a must.
 Friendly and knowledgeable copy can help establish trust.
 Your about page, and website in general should serve as the launching pad to a lasting business relationship.

 Create a Clear Call to Action – Make it known what action you want readers to take.
-It can be things like fill out our contact form, download our free guide, book an appointment, or order our product.
+It can be things like filling out our contact form, downloading our free guide, booking an appointment, or ordering the product.

 Don’t say anything about what you want them to do and you risk them leaving before they do anything at all.
 Give them too many actions to complete, and they won’t know which is the focus.
 It’s best to stick with one action per page.

 Be a Resource – When it comes to health and wellness, there’s no shortage of information being published on the internet.
 All of this information is not created equal.
 You can help answer some common questions on your company blog, and put people who may be searching for answers at a stressful time in their lives at ease.